jameslawler/notes/docs/portuguese/verbs/irregular/querer.md

 ## Writing Prompts

-1. O que você gostaria se fosse rico?
-What would you want if you were rich?
+1. O que você gostaria de comprar se fosse rico?
+What would you want to buy if you were rich?
 2. O que você mais queria no Natal quando criança?
 What did you want the most for Christmas as a child?
 3. O que você quis almoçar hoje?
 What did you want for lunch today?